 Why Writing Headlines that Sell on Your Homepage Matters

-Dad used to ask me how many chances I get to make a first impression when I was little.
+My dad would ask how many chances I get to make a first impression when I was little.
 “One!”
-I’d gleefully exclaim and beam after nailing his trick question.
+I’d gleefully exclaim and beam after nailing his “trick” question.

 Six Questions Every Headline Must Answer